 1. The specific sequence of nucleotides located at the beginning of each gene.

-2. Transition of the sequence of nucleotides of the mRNA molecule into the sequence of the AK of the protein molecule.
+2. Transition of the nucleotide sequence of the mRNA molecule into the AA sequence of the protein molecule.

 3. Sign of the beginning of the broadcast.

-4. The carrier of genetic information located in the cell nucleus.
+4. A carrier of genetic information located in the cell nucleus.

 5. A property of the genetic code that increases the reliability of storage and transmission of genetic information during cell division.

-6. A piece of DNA containing information about the primary structure of one protein.
+6. A section of DNA containing information about the primary structure of one protein.

-7. A sequence of three DNA nucleotides located one after another.
+7. A sequence of three consecutive DNA nucleotides.

 8. All ribosomes that synthesize protein on one mRNA molecule.

-9. The process of translating information about the sequence of AK in a protein from the "language of DNA" to "language of RNA".
+9. The process of translating information about the AK sequence in a protein from the “DNA language” to the “RNA language”.

-10. A codon that does not code for AK, but only indicates that the protein synthesis must be completed.
+10. A codon that does not code for AA, but only indicates that protein synthesis must be completed.

-11. The structure, where the sequence of AK in the protein molecule is determined.
+11. Structure, where the sequence of AK in a protein molecule is determined.

-12. An important property of the genetic code is that one triplet always encodes only one AK.
+12. An important property of the genetic code, which consists in the fact that one triplet always encodes only one AK.

-13. "Punctuation mark" in the DNA molecule, indicating that the synthesis of mRNA must be stopped.
+13. "Punctuation mark" in the DNA molecule, indicating that mRNA synthesis must be stopped.

-14. The genetic code ... for all living organisms from bacteria to humans.
+14. Genetic code... for all living organisms from bacteria to humans.

 - up to 2 minutes